GordonVi/small-open-with-win-gui/README.md

 ![Menu](http://virasawmi.com/gordon/images/2020-11-26_12-32-41.png)

-This was a response to a [Reddit post.](https://old.reddit.com/r/software/comments/k11zm0/looking_for_a_simple_tool_to_expand_open_file/)
+This was a response to a [Reddit post.](https://old.reddit.com/r/software/comments/k11zm0/looking_for_a_simple_tool_to_expand_open_file/) The OP wanted to open 3D design files in 4 different programs, but wanted to change the behavior of double clicking a file.
+He didn't want to right click and use "Open With."

-So, lets say you have text files, but you have 6 programs that can open text files.
+So, lets say you have text files (or JPEGs), but you have 6 programs that can open those files.
 You don't want to always default.
 This is a mini program that allows you to select and pass on the file and open it in whatever you put in your menu.

 #Developed with: